-11. Other Consent required/being applied for under different legislation
+10. Other Consent required/being applied for under different legislation (more than one circle can b e ticked):

-(more than one circle can be ticked):
+O Building Consent (BC ref # if known)

-- Building Consent Enter BC ref # here (if known) - Regional Council Consent (ref # if known) Ref # here (if known)
+O Regional Council Consent (ref # if known)

-National Environmental Standard consent Consent here (if known)
+O National Environmental Standard consent

-Other (please specify) Specify 'other' here
+O Other (please specify)

-12. National Environmental Standard for Assessing and Managing Contaminants in Soil to Protect Human Health:
+11. National Environmental Standard for Assessing and Managing Contaminants in Soil to Protect Human Health:

 The site and proposal may be subject to the above NES.
-In order to determine whether regard needs to be had to the NES please answer the following:
+In order to determine whether regard needs to be had to the NES please answer the following (further information in regard to this NES is available on the Council's planning web pages):

-Is the piece of land currently being used or has it historically ever been used for an activity or industry on the Hazardous Industries and Activities List (HAIL) Yes No Don't know
+Is the piece of land currently being used or has it historically ever been used for an activity or industry on the Hazardous Industries and Activities List (HAIL)